 Capt.
 Keith Tibbetts, Cayman Brac

-This 330-foot-long Koni II class frigate was originally built for the Cuban Navy by the Soviet Union in 1984.
+This 100-metre Koni II class frigate was originally built for the Cuban Navy by the Soviet Union in 1984.
 After more than a decade in service, it was purchased by the Cayman Islands and purposefully sunk in 1996 to create an artificial reef and dive site.
 In 2004, hurricane Ivan caused massive damage to the Cayman Islands and tore the Tibbetts in two, creating a sprawling field of debris.

 Several penetration routes are possible here, though the ship’s deteriorating status makes them best left to experienced wreck divers.
 And, there’s plenty to see outside the hull, including towering turret guns, in place and pointed skyward, as if poised for attack.
 The Tibbets is home to thriving marine life and extensive coral growth, plus a resident goliath grouper, turtles, rays, and hundreds of schooling fish.
 Found just 200-metres off the coast of Cayman Brac, this wreck is sometimes advertised as a shore dive.
 But, for most divers, exploring by boat is a more comfortable option.